domonkos97/domonkos97/README.md

 ### Hi,
 #### My name is Domi.

 I am from Hungary and I am a fullstack developer.

-My main forte is JS and React, but I also enjoy developent with Java Spring or Python Flask.
-I am also interested in data science, and have a strong SQL knowledge.
+My forte is JS and React, but I also enjoy development in Java, Python, Spring or Flask.
+I am interested in data science, and have a strong SQL knowledge.
 I  love learning new tech, currently I am exploring Angular and NodeJS.

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=domonkos97&show_icons=true&theme=radical)